 Another important requirement for NCAA is your SAT score.
 Let's take a look at how the SAT is scored and why this matters for your NCAA eligibility clearinghouse.

-Your SAT is scored in two sections, Math and Evidence-based Reading and Writing.
-NCAA doesn’t look at the optional essay score, should you choose to take it, so all you have to worry about is Critical Reading and Math.
-These sections are scored out of 800, so you could get a maximum total of 1600 for Critical Reading and Math combined.
+Your SAT is scored in two sections, Math and Evidence-Based Reading and Writing.
+NCAA doesn't look at the optional essay score, should you choose to take it, so all you have to worry about is Evidence-Based Reading and Writing and Math.
+These sections are scored out of 800, so you could get a maximum total of 1600 for EBRW and Math combined.

 Check out our article for a review of exactly how your SAT scores are calculated.
 To give a quick review, your scaled score falls somewhere between 200 and 800.
-It is calculated from your raw score, which is just the number of questions you got right minus 0.25 points (or a ¼ of a point) for each question you got wrong.
-Skipped questions do not add or subtract anything from your score.
+It is calculated from your raw score, which is just the number of questions you got right.
+Skipped and incorrect questions do not add or subtract anything from your score.

-If you answered 20 Critical Reading questions correctly and got one wrong, for example, then your raw score would be 19.75.
-This translates to a scaled score of about 430 in Critical Reading.
+If you answered 20 Reading questions correctly and got one wrong, for example, then your raw score would be 20.
+If you did about the same on Writing, this would translate to a scaled score of about 450 in Evidence-Based Reading and Writing.
+You can learn more about raw and scaled SAT scores here.

-If you take the SAT more than once (which is a good idea - students almost always improve the more times they take the test), then NCAA will look at your best section scores across all dates.
-So if your Critical Reading is higher on one test and your math is higher on another, the NCAA will take these scores to determine your SAT combined score for initial eligibility.
+If you take the SAT more than once (which is a good idea—students almost always improve the more times they take the test), then NCAA will look at your best section scores across all dates.
+So if your Reading and Writing score is higher on one test and your Math is higher on another, the NCAA will take these scores to determine your SAT combined score for initial eligibility.

-Now that you know NCAA is looking at your core course GPA and Critical Reading and Math combined score, let’s discuss how they relate to each other.
+Now that you know NCAA is looking at your core course GPA and SAT score, let's discuss how they relate to each other.

 NCAA Eligibility: The Sliding Scale

-For example, let’s say your core course GPA is a 2.5.
-With this GPA, you need at least a combined score of 1000 on your Critical Reading and Math for your NCAA SAT scores.
-This could mean you get a 500 on both sections, a 600 on Critical Reading and 400 on math, or really any combination that adds up to a 1000.
-If you score an 820 on your SAT, which is a bit lower, then you would need a core course GPA of at least 2.95 to be eligible for NCAA.
+For example, let's say your core course GPA is a 2.5.
+With this GPA, you need at least a combined SAT score of 900 for the NCAA.
+This could mean you get a 450 on both sections, a 600 on EBRW and 300 on Math, or really any combination that adds up to a 900.
+If you score an 740 on your SAT, which is a bit lower, then you would need a core course GPA of at least 2.95 to be eligible for NCAA.

 This chart shows the requirements for student athletes who aim to play on Division I teams.
-Starting August 1, 2016, you will need at least a 2.3 GPA to fully qualify.
-Students with a GPA between 2.0 and 2.3 may qualify for “Academic Redshirt” - they will get athletic aid and practice but cannot compete.
+You will need at least a 2.3 GPA to fully qualify.
+Students with a GPA between 2.0 and 2.3 may qualify for "Academic Redshirt"—they will get athletic aid and practice but cannot compete.
 Scroll down to see the sliding scale for Division II.

 |Division I||Division II|